shubhkarmanrathore/phase1-project-crypto/README.md

 1. Clone the repository to your local machine.
 2. Open the index.html file in your web browser.
-3. The app will load with the list of the top 100 cryptocurrencies.
+3. The app will load with the list of the top 100 cryptocurrencies(top 20 visible on the home page).
-4. To view detailed information for a specific coin, click on the corresponding card.
-5. To search for a specific coin, type the name or symbol of the coin in the search bar.
+4. To search for a specific coin, type the name or symbol of the coin in the search bar.a
-6. To toggle dark mode on or off, click on the toggle button in the top right corner of the web page.
+5. To toggle dark mode on or off, click on the toggle button in the top right corner of the web page.
-7. To view contact information, click on the 'Contact' button in the navigation bar.
+6. To view contact information, click on the 'Contact' button in the navigation bar.

 # Acknowledgments
 The CoinCap API was utilized for fetching the data.
 Documentation for the API can be accessed here.